Toxic Waste (candy): Nutritional information

 Calories-25 per candyTotal fat 0 g,Sodium 0 mg,Total carbohydrates 13 g,Sugars 11 g,Protein 0 g.

 Toxic Waste Challenge

 The container features a challenge how long buyers can keep a candy in their mouths.
 The manufacturers encourage buyers to compete against a friend.
 There is a caution on the drum stating that sensitive individuals should not consume the product.
 Chicago Sun-Times reporter Kevin Allen notes that the candy gives some palatable sweetness after the initial strong sour flavor in the mouth.

+Recalls

+In January 2011, the U.S. distributor of the Toxic Waste Nuclear Sludge chew bar variety recalled the product, which was manufactured in Pakistan, due to lead contamination.
+At the time, the U.S. Food and Drug Administration (FDA) announced that it was unsafe to eat due to this contamination.
+The contamination was first detected by the California Department of Public Health, which found lead content in the candy at 0.31 parts per million, above the FDA maximum of foods being required to be below 0.1 parts per million.

+In March 2011, the FDA determined that Toxic Waste Short Circuits bubble gum brand products imported into the U.S. from Pakistan had amounts of lead that exceeded FDA-allowable levels.
+The FDA determined that the product had 0.189 parts per million of lead.

+In October 2023, the U.S. Consumer Product Safety Commission issued a recall statement for Toxic Waste Slime Licker products.
+The products contain a rolling ball that can detach and cause a choking hazard.